-25. Tobacco-Possession or use of tobacco/nicotine, tobacco products/nicotine products, items that resemble tobacco/nicotine products, cigarettes, electronic cigarettes, vaping devices, vaping paraphernalia, and similar objects used in conjunction with vaping or items that resemble tobacco products
+26. Tobacco-Possession or use of tobacco/nicotine, tobacco products/nicotine products, items that resemble tobacco/nicotine products, cigarettes excluding electronic cigarettes, or items that resemble tobacco products

-First Offense: Principal/student conference, detention, in-school suspension and notice to law enforcement officials Subsequent Offense: In-school suspension, or out-of-school suspension, or expulsion and notice to law enforcement officials
+First Offense: Principal/student conference, detention, in-school suspension, and notice to law enforcement officials

+Subsequent Offense: In-school suspension, out-of-school suspension, or expulsion and notice to law enforcement officials

-26. Truancy-Absent from class or classes and not present at school without authorization (see Policy and Regulation 2340 which are included in this packet)
+27. Truancy-Absent from class or classes and not present at school without authorization (Board of Education Policy and Regulation 2340 which are included in this packet)